Mitiaj/Easy-Sprites/README.md

 SCSS helpers for SASS/Compass

 ###Config.rb
-While using this snippet to generate sprite images configuration options should be aplied to your **config.rb** file (change path's to match your project).
+While using this helper to generate sprite images configuration options should be aplied to your **config.rb** file (change path's to match your project).
  ```ruby
  css_dir = "/Content/Styles"
  sass_dir = "scss"